huggingface/datasets/docs/source/loading_metrics.rst

 Cache file and in-memory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As detailed in :doc:`using_metric`, each time you call :func:`nlp.Metric.add_batch` or :func:`nlp.Metric.add` in a typical setup as illustrated below, the new predictions and references are added to a temporary storing table.
+As detailed in :doc:`using_metrics`, each time you call :func:`nlp.Metric.add_batch` or :func:`nlp.Metric.add` in a typical setup as illustrated below, the new predictions and references are added to a temporary storing table.

 .. code-block::